jazzband/django-admin-sortable/README.md

 ## Usage

 ### Models
-To add sortability to a model, you need to inherit `SortableMixin` and at minimum, define:
+To add "sortability" to a model, you need to inherit `SortableMixin` and at minimum, define:

 - The field which should be used for `Meta.ordering`, which must resolve to one of the integer fields defined in Django's ORM:
  - `PositiveIntegerField`